 The RMN's structure allows investigators to test hypotheses in large numbers of patients who are enrolled in common protocols at multiple centers.
 This method produces answers more rapidly than would be possible by individual sites working alone.

-The RMN is led by a Steering Committee, composed of sites' Principal Investigators, the NICHD research coordinator, and an independent chair.
+The RMN is led by a Steering Committee, composed of the primary sites' Principal Investigators, the NICHD Project Scientist, and an independent chair.
 This Committee makes decisions on research topics, protocol design and execution, and publications.
 In addition, two independent groups convened by the NICHD interact with the Network; they include: a Clinical Trials Advisory Board, which advises the Steering Committee on identifying and prioritizing research topics; and a Data Safety and Monitoring Committee, which is responsible for reviewing the safety of ongoing clinical trials and provides advice on trial conduct.

-The RMN currently has several ongoing clinical studies, including:
+The RMN is planning several clinical studies, including: